chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 description: 'A test-driven workflow for building components'
 ---

 Developing user interfaces has always been part art and part science.
-In the past, the subjective nature of UI often led to ad-hoc and ill-defined development workflows.
-The lack of a unified approach makes it hard for developers to build durable UIs quickly.
+She subjective nature of UI often led to ad-hoc development workflows.
+The lack of a unified approach meant that it was tricky for developers to build durable UIs quickly.

-This chapter combines **visual testing** and **component explorers** to show you how to build UIs in a rigorous, test-driven fashion.
+This chapter shows you how to build UIs in a rigorous, visual test-driven fashion.

 ![Visual testing driven path](/visual-testing-handbook/visual-testing-handbook-vtdd-path-optimized.png)

 ## Test-Driven Development

-Before we begin, let's recap **[test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development)**, a widely-used engineering practice.
+Before we begin, let's recap **[test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development)**, a popular engineering practice.
 The core idea behind TDD is that you write your tests first then develop the functionality under test.

 1. Construct a set of automated unit tests for your code
 2. Write the code itself to “turn the tests green”